paubarranca/k8s/orchestration/taints & tolerations/README.md

 <h2>Components</h2>

-Markup : * key
+* key
 * value
 * effect
     * noSchedule - New pods that don't match the taint are not scheduled, existing pods in the node that don't have a toleration remain
     * preferNoSchedule - New pods that don't match the taint might be scheduled, but the scheduler tries not to, existing pods in the node remain
     * noExecute - New pods that don't match the taint are not scheduled, existing pods in the node that don't have a toleration are removed
 * operator
     * equal - key/value/effect parameters must match.
 Default
     * exists - key/effect must match.
 Must leave a blank value parameter, which matches any

 <h2>Practical examples</h2>